nire2320/PaperspaceChallenge/README.md

 # PaperspaceChallenge
-Go program that reads the files in a Go project folder and lists all the imported packages used by that project, along with the name of the file in which the import occurs.
+Go program that reads the files in a Go project folder and lists all the imported packages in the directory it's run, along with the name of the file in which the import occurs.

 # Building
 Just use "go build main.go" to build the file and run main